Skip to content

 Models as Data

-(defn weight-decay [params rate]
+(defn append-layer [params new-layer]

 Observability

-Every function call, tensor shape, and numerical statistic is observable at runtime.
+In Sheaf, every function call, tensor shape, and numerical statistic is observable at runtime.

 ├─ [train-step] dict(keys:["l1", "l2"]), f32[4x2] [min:0.00e0 max:1.00e0] (32B), f32[4x1] [min:0.00e0 max:1.00e0] (16B), 0.700000